deco3500/newsbias/README.md

 * front end development
 * back end development

+####Prototypes
-Two parts: low and high fidelity prototype
+Both a low and high fidelity prototype will be produced.

-Overall:
-http://www.w3schools.com/w3css/ for responsive grid layout

-High Fidelity: Search
+**High Fidelity: Search**
-Database of news sites that are checked against, initially small amount of data, see how much we can get Use AngularJS to do crowdsourced rating
-Form to submit sites not yet listed
+The 'Search' feature will be a high fidelity prototype that users can search news sites/articles and see results.
+A database of news sites will be developed,initially with a small amount of data with a view to make this as robust as possible for final prototype.
+The crowd-sourced trust rating will also be functional.
+We plan to use AngularJS to complete this aspect.
+There will also be a form to submit sites not yet listed

-Low Fidelity: Fact Check
+**Low Fidelity: Fact Check**
--Show how to submit article, how to become a volunteer and sample results page -No actual volunteer fact checkers,
+Users will be able to see how to submit article, how to become a volunteer and view sample results page.
+No actual volunteer fact checkers will be developed for this prototype.

+**Approach**
+We plan to use a mobile-first approach in designing and developing this web app using responsive technologies like the [W3 CSS grid layout](http://www.w3schools.com/w3css/).

 ### Deliverable breakdown

-Project phases e.g. research; requirements; design; construction;

 Week | Due | Key Deliverable
 --- | --- | ---